Rythe-Interactive/Rythe-LLRI/docs/source/terminology.rst

 should not, not recommended		There may exist valid reasons in particular circumstances when the definition is acceptable or even useful. may, optional, optionally		The definition is truly optional.
 ============================  	==========

-Something important to note regarding these keywords; Whenever they're used in a context that is describing the API, they apply to the implementation's behaviour, whereas in a context that addresses developers it expresses requirements to the behaviour of the developer's application.